-While the technical justification offered by the majority justices is accurate under non-overlapping VR protections, it is false under overlapping VR protections, i.e. the relevant version of the problem with scope-extended EWS category.
-As we have shown in Theorem \ref{thm-EWS}, EWS positions are largely allocated to individuals who are not covered by the earlier reparative VR protections under the EWS-last VR processing policy.
-Moreover, as we have shown in Corollary \ref{thm-EWS}, members of socially and educationally disadvantaged classes benefit from an additional EWS membership only when their membership to their caste-based VR-protected categories put them at a disadvantage compared to a membership to EWS.
-This is why we describe the EWS-last VR processing policy as a policy that effectively provides a conditional EWS membership to beneficiaries of caste-based VR-protections in Section \ref{sec:conditional}.
-Hence, the technical justification offered by the majority justices for their controversial decision is entirely due to their oversight of the implications of the overlapping VR protections, a technical and subtle phenomenon the justices are not familiar with.
+Specifically, as demonstrated in Theorems \ref{thm-EWS} and \ref{thm-EWS2}, EWS positions are predominantly allocated to individuals not covered by earlier caste-based VR protections under the EWS-last VR-processing policy, except when doing so would violate the Equality Principle.
+Furthermore, as indicated in Theorem \ref{thm-EWS2}, under this policy, members of socially and educationally disadvantaged classes benefit from an additional EWS membership only if their membership in caste-based VR-protected categories puts them at a disadvantage compared to membership in EWS.
+This is why we describe the EWS-last VR processing policy as one that effectively provides conditional EWS membership to beneficiaries of caste-based VR protections in Section \ref{sec:conditional}.
+Consequently, the technical justification provided by the majority justices for their controversial decision stems entirely from their oversight of the implications of overlapping VR protections, a technical and subtle phenomenon with which the justices are naturally not familiar.